agude/agude.github.io/_books/dragons_egg.md

 {% capture quantum %}{% include book_link.html title="The Quantum Thief" %}{% endcapture %}
 {% capture starquake %}{% include book_link.html title="Starquake" %}{% endcapture %}

-{{ this_book }} is structured as a series of vignettes, each focusing on a significant moment in the Cheela's history, such as their development of agriculture, religion, migration to the southern hemisphere, first observation of the human orbiter, detection of the scanning laser, and initial communication with humans.
-This format means the book is light on plot, with no overarching conflict beyond the advancement of the Cheela civilization, but that is enough.
+{{ this_book }} is told through a series of vignettes, each one capturing a pivotal moment in the Cheela's civilization: the invention of farming and religion, their migration to the southern hemisphere, their first observation of the human orbiter, their detection of the scanning laser and their first contact with the humans, and so on.
+Rather than following a single overarching narrative, the book chronicles the gradual progression of the Cheela's society, which is a compelling enough premise in itself.

 {{ this_book }} was partially inspired by {{ clements }} {{ gravity }}, but it
 also reminded me of {{ flatland }}.
 Like the shapes in that book, the Cheela